richardrodgers/mds/README.md

 All DSpaceObjects are assigned a global unique identifier (i.e. independent of relational DB IDs, CNRI handles, etc).
 This internal or object identifier has many functions and has been proposed/prototyped in many development efforts (e.g. as part of the DSpace 2.0 work).

+### Scoped Object Attributes  ###

+A new DSpaceObject API has been added: _scoped attributes_.
+These are persistent (DB-resident), name-spaced (relative to a scope) sets of name/value pairs that can be assigned to any DSO.
+These attributes are _not_ considered part of the formal data model (like metadata), and are therefore not stored in an AIP, nor even expected to persist beyond particular contexts of use.
+They can, however, be used by workflow, submission, curation tasks, etc to securely and persistently associate simple data with DSOs.
+They are automatically purged on object deletion, but may also be removed via the API.

 ### Pluggable Search ###

 The search code has been refactored to allow different, pluggable _providers_ such as in-process Lucene, SOLR, etc. The code has also been modified to allow indexing of any DSpaceObject metadata: e.g. BitStream generic metadata.
 Finally, the refactor allows _multiple_ simultaneous indexes, so that one could, e.g. have an administrative index (e.g. Lucene), along with a pubic index (e.g. SOLR).